Glamping, Swimming Holes and Llamas: Fun Things To Do in Wimberley, Texas

 Wimberley, a charming town about 50 minutes from Austin, is a Texas Hill Country gem.
 This town of about 3,000 people may be small, but is full of fun activities for couples and families.
 There are dreamy swimming holes, glamping locations with scenic views, great food and more.
 Wimberley is perfect for a long weekend escape and a must stop on an epic Hill Country road trip.
 This guide shares some of the best things to do in Wimberley.

+When it comes to where to stay in Wimberley, I highly recommend glamping!
 There are multiple properties in and around Wimberley that offer glamping.
 Some are quite luxurious!
 If you are interested in a grand escape from everyday life, check out Collective Hill Country.
 This retreat location offers wellness activities and gorgeous elevated tents equipped with private decks.
 It also has activities like archery, yoga and guided meditation.
 The location is pricey but would make for an amazing experience.

 Another unique and luxurious place to glamp is at Yurtopia Wimberley.
 This property has a collection of several yurts on elevated platforms in the woods.
 Each one has all of the comforts of a hotel, plus a hot tub, firepit and rooftop deck.
-Yurtopia is also quite pricey but is a beautiful space for a special getaway.
+Yurtopia is also quite pricey but is a beautiful space for a romantic getaway.

 The airstream was thoughtfully decorated with geometric patterned pillows and blankets, turquoise appliances and a rainbow throw blanket.
 The inside was beautiful, but the outside portion was extra special.
 There is a hot tub, hanging hammock chairs, a grill, a firepit and hanging lights.